Dodge uses Martin Luther King Jr. to pitch its trucks and gets slammed during Super Bowl

-In a year of players protesting racism and police brutality, Super Bowl fans wondered when the first political moment of Super Bowl LII would arrive.
-It seemed to be at hand midway through the second quarter, with the strains of Martin Luther King Jr.'s speech "The Drum Major Instinct."
+The National Football League got the thrilling game it hoped for, but not a Super Bowl free of controversy Sunday, as pregame protesters rallied against racism and a television ad infuriated many viewers by invoking the voice of Martin Luther King Jr. to sell pickup trucks.

+An audience expected to top 100 million people watched a nail-biter contest that ended with a 41-33 victory for the Philadelphia Eagles over the New England Patriots.
+But American television's biggest annual audience also got a taste of something unexpected midway through the second quarter, with an ad opening with strains of King's 1968 speech "The Drum Major Instinct," based on a homily.

-But, instead, the 30-second spot turned into an homage to American patriotism, complete with a picture of U.S. service members.
-It was all a pitch for Dodge Ram trucks.
-The moment provoked outrage from many viewers and a rebuke from the King Center, which says its mission is to carry on his teachings and to "empower change-makers who are continuing his efforts today."
+The 30-second spot turned into an homage to American patriotism, complete with pictures of U.S. Marines and a camouflage-clad soldier hugging his child.
+It was a pitch for Dodge Ram trucks' "Built To Serve" volunteer program, but the ad provoked outrage from many viewers and a rebuke from the King Center, which says its mission is to carry on his teachings and to "empower change-makers who are continuing his efforts today."

-A bit later in the game, it was conservatives who were unhappy with the tone of an ad — this one a T-Mobile spot that featured shots of a row of babies with a voice over pitching pay equity, equal rights and allowing Americans to "love who you want."
+A bit later in the game, it was conservatives who were unhappy with the tone of an ad — this one a T-Mobile spot that featured shots of a row of babies, with a voiceover promoting pay equity and equal rights and allowing Americans to "love who you want."

-The biggest blowback against the $5 million-a-pop 30-second spots was directed, however, at Dodge.
-To many commentators, the advertisement seemed to co-opt King in the service of crass commercialism and unblinking patriotism.
+The biggest blowback, however, was reserved for Dodge.
+To many commentators, the advertisement seemed to co-opt the martyred civil rights icon in the service of crass commercialism and unblinking patriotism.
+King loudly opposed the Vietnam War and argued for military expenditures to be redirected to domestic spending — particularly to serve the poor.
+Critics cited that as one of the ironies as they attacked the 30-second spot that, like others in the broadcast, cost Dodge more than $5 million to air.

 A tweet from the King Center read: "Neither @TheKingCenter nor @BerniceKing is the entity that approves the use of #MLK's words or imagery for use in merchandise, entertainment (movies, music, artwork, etc) or advertisement, including tonight's @Dodge #SuperBowl commercial."